 The only problem was that he couldn't work in his chosen field, what with him hearing the screaming of devices as he repairs them; there's no such thing as anesthetics for inanimate objects.
 So, having nothing else for it, Arpad started to wander the earth, looking for a purpose in life.

 It was at about this point that he was contacted by Mike Jensen, a young man wearing a bevy of accursed high tech devices, who had a job offer for him.
 He had somehow become aware of Arpad's abilities, and wanted him to use them in his nascent investigative firm, Agency 13.

-Unwilling to do the 'super hero' thing, Arpad turned him down at first, but Mike changed his mind by explaining the Agency's true purpose: it was to look into weird happenings the world over, in order to better predict them on alternate timelines.
+Unwilling to do the 'super hero' thing, Arpad turned him down at first, but Mike changed his mind by explaining the Agency's true purpose: it was to look into weird happenings the world over, to better predict them on alternate timelines.
 This because their world was a nexus of sorts.

 Events on this earth were mirrored in countless other timelines, you see.
 Having no other job prospects, Arpad agreed to work for Mike, though he wasn't too happy about it.
 This because he'd have to go back to school, after a fashion, learning investigative techniques from Mike's 'peers'.

 Soon enough, Arpad was ready for Agency work, but to his displeasure Mike constantly sent him out to look into various high tech crimes, or other bizarre events that involved incredibly advanced technology.
 Mike only did this because he wanted to help Arpad out, though.

 He figured that, if Arpad was exposed to enough high tech chicanery, he'd finally become accustomed to his powers - perhaps enough that he could at long last control them (and turn off the voices).
 So far though, this hasn't worked out as well as Mike hoped.

 In fact, it's only served to make Arpad surlier than ever...!